kneuro/survey/README.md

 Survey runs on GNU/Linux, though it can be ported to Windows or other operating systems if needed.

 ### Software & Language Versions
 Tested on Linux Mint 20 x86_64 (64bit)/Linux kernel 5.9.12-050912-generic, AMD platform.
 Compilers used are GCC (GCC & G++), Mono MCS compiler, and Python 3 interpreter.
-Later versions were completed and run on Debian 9.3 Stretch with the same compilers and language packages.

 ### Languages